 - Some research suggests that horses can be agitated by music playing, even to the point of ulcers.

 - If you are especially intuitive around your horse, you may notice that he reacts to some music.
 This is Miguel below, and his very distinctive reaction to Adele.
 Sorry, Adele, I love your stuff, but Migs truly believes you can’t set fire to the rain so why sing about it.
 I have seen other horses lose their minds to, let’s say, AC/DC.
 Again, no offense, but heavy metal isn’t for everyone or every horse.

 So, find a nice balance!

--You may also want to listen to music through earbuds, in which case you will be compromising your hearing and reactions, so only use one.
+- You may also want to listen to music through earbuds, in which case you will be compromising your hearing and reactions, so only use one earbud at a time.

 - Keep the volume low if you have speakers in the barn or arena.

 - When riding, be extra alert to your horse if there’s music playing.
 If your arena has speakers, your horse may want to take some time before you ride next to the speakers.
 Work up to it.